What is the ISO 9000 QMS?

 The goals of the ISO 9001 QMS are many and well-focused.
 These goals assist an organization in building a stronger, more functional, better-organized operational system that will potentially lead to a world-class operation.
 The major goals of the ISO 9001 are listed as follows:

-- Ensure customer needs, expectations & requirements are continuously met
+- Ensure customer needs and expectations as well as their requirements are continuously met

 - Ensure that a continuous improvement process is established and maintained